 A Nest Thermostat is compatible with most heating and cooling systems.
 Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and existing setup to see which Nest model would be compatible with your system.

 If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Mankato area.
 An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. Can I Manually Control My Nest Thermostat?

-Bear in mind, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.